NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Related Work

 This paper proposes a novel real-time motion controller which can avoid moving obstacles (for the whole robot, not just the end-effector), avoid physical joint limits and maximises the manipulability of a manipulator in a purely reactive manner.

-In Section \ref{sec:qp} we incorporate the differential kinematics and manipulability maximisation into a general quadratic programming problem.
-We detail how obstacles can be incorporated in Section \ref{sec:obs}.
-We then show that velocity dampers and introducing slack can be used to effectively dodge obstacles in Section \ref{sec:dam}.
-The NEO controller is then defined in Section \ref{sec:con}.
-Section \ref{sec:exp} describes our experimental setup and methodology.
-Finally, Section \ref{sec:res} details our experimental results and insights informed by the results.
+In Section \ref{sec:qp} we incorporate the differential kinematics and manipulability maximisation into a general QP problem.
+We extend this to handle obstacles in Section \ref{sec:obs}, then velocity dampers and slack variables in Section \ref{sec:dam}.
+We present the NEO controller in Section \ref{sec:con} and our experimental methodology in Section \ref{sec:exp}.
+We conclude in Section \ref{sec:res} with a discussion of our experimental results and insights.